Primus Classic Trail Review

-When our testers first took this stove out of the box we were unimpressed.
+When our testers first took this stove out of the box, we were unimpressed.
 It has the look and feel of a canister stove from 30 years ago.
 We were surprised then, to get it out in the field and find that not only does it really throw some heat, but it also simmers well.
-Unlike the other small canister stoves in the test, it has a wide burner head which, while presenting some problems, nicely distributes heat around the bottom of a pot or pan, limiting hot spots.
+Unlike the other small canister stoves in our test, it has a broad burner head which, while presenting some problems, nicely distributes heat around the bottom of a pot or pan, limiting hot spots.

-When we first fired this stove up we were very impressed by the flame and heat output.
-We were not surprised to find that it was one of the least fuel-efficient stoves in the review.
-It wasn't too bad in the no-wind test, but like all small canister stoves, it performed poorly in front of the fan.
-It burned a lot of fuel without achieving a rolling boil during the 8 - 10mph wind test, though it did come closer to boiling in 30 minutes than the MSR Pocket Rocket 2 or the Snow Peak GigaPower 2.0.
+When we first fired this stove up, we were very impressed by the flame and heat output.
+Because of that, we were not surprised to find that it was one of the least fuel-efficient stoves in this review.
+It wasn't too bad in the no-wind test, but like some small canister stoves, it performed poorly in front of a fan.
+It burned a lot of fuel without achieving a rolling boil during the 2 - 4 mph wind test.

-We suspect one of the reasons that our tested fuel efficiency was low is that the burner head is quite big on the Classic Trail, almost 3 times a big as the Pocket Rocket 2 and the largest in the test.
-Our tester backpacking pot is 7 inches in diameter and so part of the flame inevitably licks up the side and heat is lost.
-With this stove, the bigger the pan the better.
-For users concerned with fuel efficiency, making sure that the flame does not go beyond the bottom of the pot is important with this stove.
+We suspect one of the reasons that our tested fuel efficiency was low is that the burner head is quite large on the Classic Trail, almost three times as big as others in our review.
+Our tester backpacking pot is 7 inches in diameter, and so part of the flame inevitably licks up the side, and heat is lost.
+While using this stove, a bigger pan is better.
+For users concerned with fuel efficiency, making sure that the flame does not go beyond the bottom of the pot is essential.

 Weight is another metric where the Classic Trail lives up to its old school appearance.
-It is the heaviest small canister stove in our test, twice as heavy as the Pocket Rocket 2 or GigaPower 2.0.
+At 6.7 ounces, it is the heaviest small canister stove in our test.
 It is, however, much lighter than any of the liquid fuel stoves.

 Though this could hardly be called a "small" canister stove, it is still reasonably packable.
-When we unboxed this stove, the control valve assembly was unscrewed from the burned head.
-When left on this makes the stove awkward to pack, but if removed after use the stove can easily fit in our 2.5-liter pot with an 8oz fuel canister.
+When we unboxed the Classic, the control valve assembly was separate from the burner head.
+When connected, it makes the stove awkward to pack, but if removed after use, the unit can easily fit in a 2.5-liter pot along with an 8-ounce fuel canister.

-This is where the Classic Trail shines.
-The spectrum of flame control on this stove was possibly unparalleled in our test and reminded us more of our stove at home than something we'd carry into the backcountry.
-It was easier to simmer with this stove than with the MSR Dragonfly, a liquid fuel stove that is engineered for simmering.
-The wide burner head distributes heat around the bottom of pots and pans much better than the laser focus of many of the other stoves in the test, like the Primus Omnilite Ti or the Pocket Rocket 2.
+Low heat cooking is where the Classic Trail shines.
+The spectrum of flame control on this stove is possibly unparalleled in our years of testing, reminding us more of our stove at home than something we'd carry into the backcountry.
+It is easier to simmer with this stove than with any of the liquid fuel stoves designed for simmering.
+The wide burner head distributes heat around the bottom of pots and pans much better than the laser focus of many of the other stoves in our review.

 Ease Of Use

 The Classic Trail has some features that make it quite easy to use.
-Because they don't fold up to get smaller, the large pot supports come all the way to the middle of the burner head, so big and small pots are reassuringly stable.
-At 8 cm it's only slightly taller than the GigaPower's 7 cm, giving it a reasonably low center of gravity.
-While large pots are more stable on this stove than most, users should beware of mounting this burner to a 16 oz fuel canister.
-Doing so with a pot full of two or more liters would disrupt the stove's center of gravity and overcome the inherent stability of the pot supports.
+Because they don't fold up to get smaller, the large pot supports come to the middle of the burner head, so big and small pots are reassuringly stable.
+At 8 cm, it's got a reasonably low center of gravity.
+While large pots are more stable on this stove than most, users should beware of mounting this burner to a 16-ounce fuel canister.
+Doing so with a pot full of two or more liters will disrupt the stove's center of gravity and overcome the inherent stability of the pot supports.

-It lacks in other areas.
-The small old-fashioned valve control knob is harder to find under the pot, especially under the larger pots and pans that this stove is suited for.
-We wish it had the modern wire control that 8 of the other 10 stoves in our test have.
-We also miss the piezo igniter found on the GigaPower and the Jetboil stoves.
-These are the two features this stove lacks the most, and we think they would really make the user experience just like the stove at home.
+All that said, the Classic lacks in other areas.
+The small old-fashioned valve control knob is hard to find under a pot, especially under the larger pots and pans that suit this stove.
+We wish it had the modern wire control that most stoves in our test have.
+We also miss the piezo igniter found on many other stoves.

-While this stove wasn't perfect, it cooked well and the price is pretty great.
-If weight and fuel efficiency aren't big concerns for you, but cooking ability is, you may have just found your stove.
+While this stove isn't perfect, it cooks well, and the price is outstandingly cheap.
+If weight and fuel efficiency aren't big concerns for you, but cooking ability is, you may have just found your perfect stove.